 - Forget Punishments, Give Rewards

 Punishing can never alter or induce a behavior and instead turn child into a rebel.
-Avoid punishments as much as you can and try to give rewards for desirable behavior then eventually kids will learn to differentiate between what they should do and what they should not by receiving rewards after desirable behaviors.
+Avoid punishments as much as you can and try to give rewards for desirable behaviour then eventually kids will learn to differentiate between what they should do and what they should not by receiving rewards after desirable behaviours.
 Rewards will also motivate them to act smarter.